raleel/cfi-srd-es/0002_Cultura_y_razas.md

-# Chapter 2: Culture & Races
+# Capítulo 2: Cultura y Razas

 A description of each racial background follows incorporating a list of appropriate skill bonuses.
 Players choosing a human character need to further define their character with an appropriate culture.
 Players should apply the skill bonuses immediately to the Standard Skills on their Character Sheet and add the additional new skills, known as Professional Skills (introduced in the next chapter), to the appropriate section of the sheet.
 In many cases a race lists a range of skills and invites the player to pick one or more, that will gain a bonus: in this way players from identical racial backgrounds can ensure that their adventurers are different in the areas they have developed.